vtrlx/lgi/docs/gtk.md

 `Gtk.Builder.connect_signals(handlers)` tries to connect all signals to handlers which are defined in `handlers` table.
-Functions from `handlers` table are invoked with target object on which is signal defined as first argument, but it is possible to define `object` attribute, in this case the object instance specified in `object` attribute is used. `after` attribute is honored, but `swapped` is completely ignored, as its semantics for LuaGObject is unclear and not very useful.
+Functions from `handlers` table are invoked with the target object on which a signal is emitted as the first argument, but it is possible to define the `object` attribute, in this case the object instance specified in `object` the attribute is used.
+The `after` attribute is honored, but `swapped` is completely ignored, as its semantics for LuaGObject are unclear and not very useful.

 ## Gtk.Action and Gtk.ActionGroup

-LuaGObject provides new method `Gtk.ActionGroup:add()` which generally replaces unintrospectable `gtk_action_group_add_actions()` family of functions.
-`Gtk.ActionGroup:add()` accepts single argument, which may be one of:
+LuaGObject provides a new method `Gtk.ActionGroup:add()` which generally replaces the unintrospectable `gtk_action_group_add_actions()` family of functions. `Gtk.ActionGroup:add()` accepts single argument, which may be one of:

-- an instance of `Gtk.Action` - this is identical with calling `Gtk.Action.add_action()`.
+- an instance of `Gtk.Action` - this is identical to calling `Gtk.Action.add_action()`.
-- a table containing instance of `Gtk.Action` at index 1, and optionally having attribute `accelerator`; this is a shorthand for `Gtk.ActionGroup.add_action_with_accel()`
+- a table containing instance of `Gtk.Action` at index 1, and optionally having an attribute `accelerator`; this is a shorthand for `Gtk.ActionGroup.add_action_with_accel()`
-- a table with array of `Gtk.RadioAction` instances, and optionally `on_change` attribute containing function to be called when the radio group state is changed.
+- a table with array of `Gtk.RadioAction` instances, and optionally an `on_change` attribute containing function to be called when the radio group state is changed.

-All actions or groups can be added by an array part of `Gtk.ActionGroup` constructor, as demonstrated by following example:
+All actions or groups can be added through an array part of the `Gtk.ActionGroup` constructor, as demonstrated by the following example:

     local group = Gtk.ActionGroup {
        Gtk.Action { name = 'new', label = "_New" },